 Symptoms: Cloudy or red appearance to the eye(s), abnormal pupil size, sensitivity to light, change in pupil shape.

 Treatment: Find and address the underlying cause and anti-inflammatory medications and in some cases, atropine to dilate the pupils which may relieve discomfort.

-Uveitis is an inflammation of the uvea, the pigmented layer that lies between the inner retina and the outer fibrous layer composed of the sclera and cornea.
+Uveitis is a painful eye disease in which the uvea, (the pigmented layer that lies between the inner retina and the outer fibrous layer composed of the sclera and cornea) becomes inflamed.
 It is one of the most common eye disorders in cats and can be potentially very serious.

 The disease is classified according to the layer(s) involved.